AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop04_limit_statically-dispatched_calls_to_primitive_operations.rst

 functionality specific to the new type.

 By default, this rule applies to another common case in which static calls from one primitive operation to another make sense.
-Specifically, "constructors" are often implemented in Ada as functions that create a new value of the tagged type.
+Specifically, *constructors* are often implemented in Ada as functions that create a new value of the tagged type.
 As constructors, these functions are type-specific.
 They must call the primitive operations of the type being created, not operations that may be